fommil/fpmortals/manuscript/complete.md

 ### Fallback Logic

-Let's say we are calling out to a method that returns an `Option` and if it's not successful we want to fallback to another method (and so on and so on), like when we're using a cache:
+Let's say we are calling out to a method that returns an `Option` and if it is not successful we want to fallback to another method (and so on and so on), like when we're using a cache:

 {lang="text"}